- Ant Lions and Lacewings (paid link)

 "Some of the insect world's fiercest predators—ant lions, lacewings, and their relatives—are introduced in this book.
 Learn how to keep an ant lion and observe this fascinating insect as it digs a pit trap for its unwary prey."
 For ages 9–12.

-- Ant Lions, Wasps & Other Insects (Animal Kingdom Classification)
+- Ant Lions, Wasps & Other Insects (paid link)

 By Steve Parker.
 Compass Point Books, 2005.
 "Describes the physical characteristics of insects, along with their habitats, behaviors, methods of moving around, feeding habits, and life cycles.
 Various species are highlighted."
 For ages 9–12.